Skip to main content

 Errors

-httpcloak returns plain error values.
-Use errors.Is against context.DeadlineExceeded or context.Canceled to tell timeout errors apart from anything else.
+httpcloak returns plain error values. errors.Is against context.DeadlineExceeded or context.Canceled separates timeout errors from anything else.

 Concurrency

-The session's safe for concurrent use.
+The session is safe for concurrent use.
 It holds a sync.RWMutex around mutable state (cookies, header order, proxy switches), and the underlying transport pool handles concurrent dials.

 In practice:

-If you want true parallelism with shared cookie state, use Fork(n) to get sibling sessions.
-Each fork has its own connection pool but inherits the parent's cookies and TLS tickets.
-That's the closest you'll get to "browser tabs" behaviour.
+For true parallelism with shared cookie state, Fork(n) returns sibling sessions.
+Each fork has its own connection pool while inheriting the parent's cookies and TLS tickets.
+That's the closest equivalent to browser-tab behaviour.

 Custom fingerprints